UK considers joining new European nations club

 The first meeting of the "European Political Community" is due to be held in Prague in early October.

-Downing Street says it wants to see more detail on the summit before Prime Minister Liz Truss commits to attending it and no final decision has been made.
+Downing Street wants to see more detail on the summit before Prime Minister Liz Truss commits to attending it and no final decision has been made.

 The European Political Community is an idea championed by the French President Emmanuel Macron.